 The life of our church has continued in new ways during the current pandemic.
 Following UK Government and Church of England guidance, we are doing all we can to resume as much as possible of church life as soon as we can do this safely.
 Please contact the Parish Office or see our weekly update for more details.

-Guidance for coming to church: 10am Sunday Service
+Guidance for coming to church: 10am and 4pm Sunday services

-We look forward to welcoming people to worship.
+We welcome everybody to worship.
 Please follow this guidance, which is intended to keep everyone who comes into the building as safe as possible, and to minimise (though we cannot eliminate) the risk of transmitting the infection.

 - You should not come to church if you have any of the symptoms which are associated with Covid-19, such as: a high temperature; a new, continuous cough; or a loss or change to your sense of smell or taste.
 You should self-isolate and ring NHS on 111 or see nhs.uk/coronavirus if you think you may have symptoms.